SilvioContreiras/clock-js/README.md

 # Clock

-Simple project using pure js
+Simple project using pure js to make the clock work

 ## About the Dev